topos-protocol/topos/CONTRIBUTING.md

 helpful to people reading your code in the future, so explain the reasoning for your decisions.
 Further explanation [here](https://chris.beams.io/posts/git-commit/).

+Commit messages should follow the [Conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/) and may use optional scope as defined in next section.

 If a particular commit references another issue, please add the reference.
 For
 example: `refs #1234` or `fixes #4321`.
 Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is merged.